Klaus Dodds

-Academia
+Klaus Dodds is a university professor and published author on the subjects of geopolitics and geography.

+Education

 Dodds completed his PhD studies at the Department of Geography (now School of Geographical Sciences) University of Bristol in 1994.
 His research was funded by the Economic and Social Research Council and fieldwork was carried out in Argentina and the United States.
 He was a visiting student at Emporia State University in Kansas and the Inter-American Defence College in Washington DC.
 The PhD examiners were Professor Sir Nigel Thrift FBA and Professor Peter Taylor FBA.

+Career

-After taking up a position at the University of Edinburgh, he was appointed to a lectureship at Royal Holloway in 1994.
+Dodds worked initially at the University of Edinburgh, before becoming a lecturer at Royal Holloway in 1994.
 From 1994 to 2025, he worked at the Department of Geography at Royal Holloway and served in the past as dean of the graduate school for the university and vice dean of research for the School of Life Sciences and Environment.
-He has supervised many PhD students in a range of subjects from critical and popular geopolitics and polar studies to cybersecurity and digital statecraft.
+He has supervised PhD students in a range of subjects from critical and popular geopolitics and polar studies to cybersecurity and digital statecraft.
 He has held visiting fellowships at University of Canterbury in New Zealand, Loughborough University and St Cross College and St Johns College University of Oxford.

-He is a former co-editor of the Routledge Geopolitics Book Series with Reece Jones.
+Between 2022 and 2025, he was executive dean of the School of Life Sciences and Environment and professor of geopolitics at Royal Holloway, University of London as well as Professor of Geopolitics.
+He was also a visiting professor at the College of Europe in Natolin Warsaw Poland.

+In January 2026, Dodds was appointed Dean for the faculty of science and technology at Middlesex University London.